NightFoxAnimation/K12_AutoClasslogin/README.md

         my_schedule()

-Replace 'YourUsername' with your K12 Username and 'YourPassword' with your password.
+Replace 'YourUsername' with your K12 Username and 'YourPassword' with your password. e.g. (password = 'ThisIsPassword')

 Save the file.